 800.862.6307 ex 6228 (toll free)

 Tools & Supplies

-You will engage in Problem Based Learning which focuses on group work, communication skills, critical thinking, and problem solving.
-These skills are enhanced through scenario training which includes investigating crime scenes, identifing & seizing evidence, conducting witness & suspect interviews, completing investigational & prosecutional reports, preparing evidence for a judicial processes, morning physical training, elder teachings, pipe ceremonies, ride along program, and community volunteer activities such as youth activities and the Run For The Cure.
+You will engage in Problem Based Learning which focuses on group work, communication skills, critical thinking, and problem-solving.
+These skills are enhanced through scenario training which includes investigating crime scenes, identifying & seizing evidence, conducting witness & suspect interviews, completing investigational & prosecution reports, preparing evidence for a judicial processes, morning physical training, elder teachings, pipe ceremonies, ride along program, and community volunteer activities such as youth activities and the Run For The Cure.

 Our classrooms, labs and shops are equipped with the necessary equipment that you need to make the most of your experience.
 However, there are some tools and supplies that you will need to purchase for personal use to help you with your studies.
 Much of what you purchase you’ll be able to use after you graduate and begin your career.
 Tool and supply lists are available from the school office 30 days prior to the start date of the program.

 Distance Delivery No

 We had the opportunity to sit down with Police Studies student, Eugene Jankowitz, to discuss the program and a little about himself.Read More

 15 cadets welcome family, friends for final inspection ceremonyRead Post